DTJF/libpruio/src/doc/_1_features.md

   PruIo::rb_start(), running endless.

-- `Samp > 1` for MM mode, starting by a call to function PruIo::mm_start(), stoping after measurement is done.
+- `Samp > 1` for MM mode, starting by a call to function PruIo::mm_start(), stopping after a single measurement is done.

 To stop an endless mode (IO or RB) call function PruIo::config() again.
 Or destroy the \Proj structure when done by calling the destructor